Staffordshire Bull Terrier

 Training Milestones for Staffordshire Bull Terrier

-Successful training for Staffordshire Bull Terrier respects this breed's good trainability profile and natural courageous tendencies.
+Building reliable training outcomes in a Staffordshire Bull Terrier starts with aligning the method to the breed's specific learning preferences and natural courageous tendencies.
 Weeks one through four: focus on establishing trust and learning your Staffordshire Bull Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Staffordshire Bull Terrier owners should expect the training journey to require patience given this breed's good learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources